Nerve root disorders usually result from a herniated disk or osteoarthritis in the spine.

 Causes of nerve root disorders are treated when possible.

 For sudden, immediate pain, pain relievers (analgesics), such as acetaminophen and nonsteroidal anti-inflammatory drugs Nonopioid Pain Relievers Pain relievers (analgesics) are the main drugs used to treat pain.
 Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
 Most pain... read more (NSAIDs), are used.
 If symptoms are not relieved, corticosteroids may be given by mouth or by injection into the space between the spine and the outer layer of tissue covering the spinal cord (called an epidural injection).
 However, with corticosteroids, pain relief tends to be modest and temporary.

 If the pain is unrelenting or if pressure on spinal nerves is causing muscle weakness or loss of sensation, surgery to relieve the pressure may be necessary.
-If compression of the cauda equina or the spinal cord causes urinary or fecal incontinence, surgery is usually necessary to prevent permanent damage.
+If compression of the cauda equina or the spinal cord causes urinary or fecal incontinence, surgery is usually necessary and is done promptly to prevent permanent damage.